UTMB School of Nursing Honors Program

 Students will apply for participation in the Honors Program after acceptance to the fall BSN Traditional nursing program.
 The Honors program currently only is offered once a year in the fall semester.
 Entrance requirements for the Honors Program are:

-- Minimum overall GPA of 3.75; minimum GPA of 3.75 in prerequisite courses; all science grades must be a B. (GPA is based on grades at time of application).
+- Minimum overall GPA of 3.75; minimum GPA of 3.75 in prerequisite courses; all science grades must be a B or higher.
+(GPA is based on grades at time of application).

 - Matriculation with the fall semester class